Limitations and restrictions of Assurance

 Understand that the preferred network latency between Catalyst Center and devices is 100 ms round-trip time (RTT).
 (The maximum latency is 200 ms RTT.)

 Ensure that at least one SNMP credential is configured on your devices for use by Catalyst Center.
-At a minimum, this can be an SNMPv2C read credential.
+At a minimum, this configuration can be an SNMPv2C read credential.

 The account that is being used by Catalyst Center to SSH into your devices has privileged EXEC mode (level 15).

 You configure the device’s enable password as part of the CLI credentials configured in the Discovery job.
-For more information, see Discovery Configuration Guidelines and Limitations.
+For more information, see Discovery configuration guidelines and limitations.

 When Catalyst Center discovers a device, it uses one of the device's IP addresses as the preferred management IP address.
 The IP address can be that of a built-in management interface of the device, another physical interface, or a logical interface such as Loopback0.
 You can configure Catalyst Center to use the device's loopback IP address as the preferred management IP address, provided the IP address is reachable from Catalyst Center.

-If the device has one loopback interface, Catalyst Center uses that loopback interface IP address.
+Catalyst Center uses that loopback interface IP address. |

-If the device has multiple loopback interfaces, Catalyst Center uses the loopback interface with the highest IP address.
+Catalyst Center uses the loopback interface with the highest IP address. |

-If there are no loopback interfaces, Catalyst Center uses the Ethernet interface with the highest IP address.
-(Subinterface IP addresses are not considered.)
+Catalyst Center uses the Ethernet interface with the highest IP address.
+(Subinterface IP addresses are not considered.) uses the loopback interface with the highest IP address. |

-If there are no Ethernet interfaces, Catalyst Center uses the serial interface with the highest IP address.
+Catalyst Center uses the serial interface with the highest IP address. |

 After a device is discovered, you can update the management IP address from the Inventory window.